British Science Week

 Region(s): All of UK

 British Science Week is a ten-day celebration of science, technology, engineering and maths that takes place every year in March.
-British Science Week 2023 will take place between 10th – 19th March.
-The theme for this year is Connections.
+British Science Week 2025 will take place between 7th – 16th March.
+The theme for 2025 is Change and Adapt.

 Cost: Access to all the online resources is free.
 Events may incur a fee.